Reporting to Parents

 In my opinion, herein lies the solution.
 One of the best things about online learning journals is the links they help form and maintain with relatives.
 The regular updates provide parents with more peace-of-mind and puts them in a stronger position to reinforce the learning at home.

 Tapestry users have been able to do 2-year-progress checks and EYFSPs for a while now, but we have given our Reports feature a huge overhaul!
-You can now do reports for EYFS, Key Stages 1 – 6, Montessori, EYLF, Aistear Transition and VEYLDF.
+You can now do reports for EYFS, Key Stages 1 and 2, Montessori, EYLF, Aistear Transition and VEYLDF.

 The Reports on Tapestry allow you to populate the subject sections by using the data you’ve already gathered through observations.
 You can add pictures, teacher comments, pupil voice, SLT input.
 They can be digitally signed by staff and commented on by parents.
 You can choose which sections appear, meaning you could do a report on one specific subject or cover the whole curriculum.
 There’s even an option for those who prefer to write by hand!
 Imagine your end-of-year report format, but so much more dynamic.